zyfeng-go/Tigress_Project/README.md

 ❗ ❗ **Transformation *Encode Data* cannot handle local variables properly.** ❗ ❗

 Variable x, y, and q or any combinations of them can be encoded through `LocalVariables` option.
-However, although variable z is also a local variable, *Tigres* returns "*[[Tigress]] <<ERROR: Transformation not possible>> Transformation 'EncodeData': Local variable(s) 'z' in function 'sum' do not exist.*"
+However, although variable z is also a local variable, *Tigres* returns "*[[Tigress]] <<ERROR: Transformation not possible>> Transformation 'EncodeData': Local variable(s) 'z' in function 'sum' do not exist.*" **We found only formal parameters can be correctly recognized as local variables.**

 ![ed](https://i.stack.imgur.com/MhIN6.png)